nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 Note: It is possible that a major version update will require extra changes, for doing that check the specific documentation for the version update.

 # 7 Monitoring
-Monitoring will be available if we use the regular version of the X-Road Security Server sidecar instead of the 'slim' version.
+Monitoring will be available if we use the regular version of the X-Road Security Server Sidecar instead of the 'slim' version.
 ## 7.1 Environmental monitoring
 Environmental monitoring for the Security Server Sidecar provider can be used to obtain information about the platform it's running on.
 For example to get the system metrics: